LiresaFerizaj/PythonTask/README.md

 - Windows: `.env\Scripts\activate`
 ##### Command to install packages
 - `pip install -r requirements.txt`
+#### Download the Dataset
+- to download the dataset, please go to this link "https://www.kaggle.com/datasets/Cornell-University/arxiv", download it.
+Then, extract it to the same folder of the project (since the file was too large to commit here)
 #### COMMAND TO RUN THE PROJECT
 uvicorn main:app --reload